Illustrated map featuring a 3 Day Itinerary at AutoCamp Joshua Tree

 Dinner is low-key but memorable.
 Head back to AutoCamp to cook up a grill kit (available from the General Store) or order seasonal dishes from The Kitchen.

-Roast marshmallows for s’mores, sip a nice orange wine, and settle under the expansive desert sky.
+When you’ve made it back to camp, roast marshmallows for s’mores, sip a nice orange wine, and settle under the expansive desert sky.
 It’s quiet, vast, and perfect for storytelling and creating new traditions.

 Morning

 Morning calls for a later (and hearty) start at La Copine, a culinary hotspot locals and visitors alike rave about.
 Shrimp and grits?
 Chef’s kiss.
 The Lavish Lavosh?
 Life-changing.
+Hours vary and they close seasonally, so we recommend checking their calendar for the latest opening hours and booking a reservation.

 Day Two